 gets VERY VERY frustrating sometimes.
 Hubby gets angry and even though I try to stay calm, I often get angry as well.
 He just will NOT stay in

 I talked to his pediatrician.
 He suggested a fan to drown out all other noises.
 But white noise only bothers my son.
 It's like there's NOTHING that will work for him sometimes.
 Oh, it's so bad that even his fish tank that barely makes noise will annoy him if he's not wearing ear plugs.
 I've never seen anything like it.
 Do you have any suggestions?
 Now tonight, for some reason, he did ok.
 He got ear plugs in and hasn't come out once.
 But last night, my husband refused to put ear plugs in for him b/c he was busy and it was a very bad night.
 Do you have any ideas of what we could do without capitulating, to help him?
 Or what might this be about?

 I want to start by saying that when you help your son with this issue, you are not "capitulating."
-This is not a power struggle or a negotiation.
+This is not a power struggle.
 He is not manipulating you.
 He needs your help.